On the water

-It’s summer!!
 What better way to make the most of being outside than being in, on and beside the refreshing waters of the UK.
 Whether it be coastal seas, crisp clear lakes, gushing waterfalls or wandering rivers, there really is no excuse not to become at one with the water.
-Take a look at our fantastic ideas of best water based activities this summer holiday and try something new.
+Take a look at our fantastic ideas of best water-based activities this summer holiday and try something new.

 You cannot get anything more quintessentially English than punting down a river, with a picnic on-board and a backdrop of some of the countries most stunning architecture.
 Whether you have a go at punting yourself or you wish to relax and be taken along by a guide, Cambridge is the perfect place to try out this unusual activity.

 Punting is a great way to see the sights of Cambridge from a different angle.
 We recommend avoiding the big companies and heading straight for the smaller, family-run companies who often provide cheaper deals.
-Trinity College Punts (accessed by walking round the back of Trinity College) offer a reliable punt hire service at £16 for one hour.
-They can also organise a guided punt service where they take you on the tour of the river whilst offering a great guided commentary.
-From the companies’ base, a unique little shed, you can punt under the beautiful bridges and float effortlessly past Trinity College.
-You can also venture further along the river to experience breath-taking views of St Johns chapel.
+You can punt under the beautiful bridges and float effortlessly past Trinity College and venture further along the river to experience breath-taking views of St Johns chapel.
 Alternatively, turn south down the river for spectacular views of Kings and Queens College and get a glimpse of the Mathematical bridge from an unusual angle.

 So, get down to your nearest aqua park and climb, leap and scramble on the giant inflatables as well as bounce around on the giant water trampolines.
 Alternatively, if you want to just try water trampolining individually, without having to pay for the entire aqua park then there are a variety of places which offer this.
-Liverpool water sports centre offers purely water trampolining for £5 for half an hour or £10 for a full hour.
+Liverpool water sports centre offers purely water trampolining for £11 an hour.
+They also offer a number of other water activities and lessons.

 Waterfalls are a great way to combine a scenic hike with a fresh wild swim.
 The UK has a whole host of beautiful waterfalls which can be accessed on foot and are well worth a swim in once reached.

-Swallow Falls - A well- known, but fantastic waterfall to get up close to.
+Swallow Falls, Snowdonia National Park - A well-known, but fantastic waterfall to get up close to.
 By taking a moderate 4 mile walk for around 2 hours you can reach the waterfall whilst experiencing stunning woodland scenery of Snowdonia National Park.
 Take the walk starting from Betws-y-coed to swallow falls which will take you right through the forest to the picturesque, natural beauty spot.

 Warleigh Weir, Somerset - One of the most magical waterfalls in the UK, the Warleigh Weir is a definite must visit!
 On a hot summers day you can really immerse yourself in this waterfall, from jumping up and down the weir, to balancing on the edge of the waters ledge, to splashing around in the spray of the falls.
 There really is so much fun to be had here - it's also great for families and kids!